 In a volatile political environment, where there appears to be a disconnect between the federal administration and its subordinate institutions, decisions instituted by the former do not always align with with values of the latter.
 This disconnect is particularly prevalent in the education space, which is intimately linked to contentious national issues such as immigration and income inequality.
 Schools, in turn, are pushed to assume a more proactive role in defending the values of accessibility, equitability and inclusivity.
 The Trump administration’s September decision to end DACA, for one, saw an outpouring of support for “Dreamers” from educators who vowed to stand by their students, regardless of immigration status.
 This panel will examine challenges to advocacy on a school level and resources schools can leverage, and will propose realistic goals they can work towards in advancing their causes.

-Diversifying the Human Capital Pipeline:
+Diversifying the Human Capital Pipeline

 Students of color in the United States account for half of all students, yet teachers of color comprise fewer than 20% of public school teachers.
 Closing this gap is critical.
 Research has linked same-race teachers to better academic achievement and lower rates of exclusionary discipline among students of color.
 This panel will explore strategies for building a more diverse human capital pipeline to the classroom and beyond.

-Political Dialogue in the Classroom and on Campus
+Having the Conversation: Political Dialogue in the Classroom and on Campus

 The U.S is politically divided.
 The degree of polarization is exacerbated by a barrage of “fake news,” harsh rhetoric, and inflammatory comments made from both sides of the aisle.
 Social media makes confirmation bias more rampant.
 From an education perspective, how do we teach civics in a balanced fashion to encourage a more open dialogue?
-How do we program on campuses to foster courageous conversation and tolerance?
-This panel aims to answer those questions and provide concrete ideas to help bridge the divide in classrooms and on campuses.
+How do we program on campuses to foster conversation and tolerance?
+This session aims to answer those questions and provide concrete ideas to help bridge the divide in classrooms and on campuses.